 PFME first accepts the given PFM theory and parses it.
-For each lexeme, it consults the paradigm schemata and the disallow schemata (or, if the theory specifies ShowOnlyTruth, the Truth set) to produce MPSs (either all possible MPSs or a random selection, if the theory specifies randomization), which it packages with the lexeme into contexts that it calls queries.
+For each lexeme, it consults the paradigm schemata and the disallow schemata (or, if the theory specifies ShowOnlyTruth, the Truth set) to produce content-paradigm MPSs (either all possible MPSs or a random selection, if the theory specifies randomization), which it packages with the lexeme into contexts that it calls queries.
+It then finds the appropriate root for the lexeme, from which it builds the stem.
+It applies the most applicable Corr rule to convert the content paradigm in the query to a form paradigm.
 For each query, PFME applies the paradigm function, which invokes stem-selection rules and blocks.
 For each block that it applies, PFME selects the single best rule.
 If the block is ambiguous, that is, there are several best rules, but they all agree on their right-hand side, the ambiguity is innocuous and ignored; otherwise, PFME arbitrarily picks a best rule but flags the error.
 After it has finished applying the paradigm function to the context, PFME applies all sandhi rules to the result.